 Paragraphs are used to allow the author to effectively organize ideas and opinions in a logical sense, with the aim to provide the reader with well-formed perspectives on a topic.
 For this reason, usually paragraphs will include a single idea that is then introduced, described and explored by the author.
 A new paragraph should start when the author wishes to talk about a new idea or to divert the reader’s attention to a different topic within the same theme.

 Paragraph starters will depend on the purpose of the paragraph being written.
 These can be broken down into three different structural stages: introduction, main body and conclusion.

 We hope you’ve found this article useful.
-Night Zookeeper offers lots of helpful resources to help your child work on writing structure, including educational games and curriculum challenges, so be sure to check out our program if you haven’t already!
+Night Zookeeper offers lots of helpful resources to help your child work on writing structure, including educational games and curriculum challenges, so be sure to check out our reading and writing program if you haven’t already!